maxcoldrick/Shoplist/README.md

 The API listens on port 8080, but Docker routes 8080 to port 49160 - this means we can cURL that port to get to the express routes.

-We've chosen to use Docker for this so that we can easily deploy the network to a Raspberry Pi on the local network.
+We've chosen to use Docker for this so that we can easily deploy the Docker network to a Raspberry Pi on the local network.